awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-cli.md

-# Getting started \(AWS Command Line Interface\)<a name="getting-started-cli"></a>
+# AWS Command Line Interface<a name="getting-started-cli"></a>

 In the following exercise, you use the AWS Command Line Interface \(AWS CLI\) to transcribe speech into text\.
 To complete this exercise, you need to:
 + Have a text editor\.
 + Be familiar with the AWS CLI\.
 For more information, see [Step 2: Set up the AWS Command Line Interface \(AWS CLI\)](setup-asc-awscli.md)\.
-+ Have a speech file in \.WAV or \.MP4 format that is stored in an S3 bucket that has the proper permissions\.
++ Have a speech file in WAV or MP4 format that is stored in an S3 bucket that has the proper permissions\.
 For more information about the permissions needed for Amazon Transcribe, see [Permissions required for IAM user roles](security_iam_id-based-policy-examples.md#auth-role-iam-user)\.

 To transcribe text, you have to provide the input parameters in a JSON file\.

 **To transcribe text**

 1. Copy your input speech to an S3 bucket\.
 The location must be in the same region as the endpoint that you are calling\.
-This example assumes that the file is in an S3 bucket named `test-transcribe` and that the file name is `answer2.wav`\.

 1. Create a JSON file named `test-start-command.json` that contains the input parameters for the [StartTranscriptionJob](API_StartTranscriptionJob.md) operation\.
 Enter a unique name for your transcription job under "TranscriptionJobName"\.